-(e) Following successful completion of the requirements delineated in 2.6.1(a) through (d) above, requesting a current National Judge to select another current Judge to jointly administer an oral/written Practical Exam, to be accomplished in person at a time and place mutually agreeable between the candidate and examining Judges.
+(g) Following successful completion of the requirements delineated in 2.6.1(a) through (f) above, the candidate must request a current National Judge to select another current Judge to jointly administer an oral/written Practical Exam, to be accomplished in person at a time and place mutually agreeable between the candidate and examining Judges.
 Prior to commencement of the Practical Exam, the candidate must present to the examining judges an official IAC communication stating that all prerequisites were successfully completed.